surajc775/Doctor-Patient-database/README.md

 # Doctor-Patient-database
-This is a python script that scrapes data from a csv, son, and xml file to populate a separately created mysql database that is used to display doctor/patient/visit data
+This is a python script that scrapes data from a csv, json, and xml file to populate a separately created mysql database that is used to display doctor/patient/visit data